OlgaChern/Gentrius_2023SM/README.md

 4. Instructions for use
 * How to run the software on data from the manuscript:
-* Reproduction instructions: The scripts used to analyse datasets from the manuscript are available at
+* Reproduction instructions: The scripts used to analyse datasets from the manuscript are available at [reproduce bio script](https://github.com/OlgaChern/Gentrius_2023SM/blob/main/data_biological/script-run-gentrius.sh)

 ### Matrix Simulator - Generating 0/1 matrices